 5S as a mandate: Unfortunately, the more frequent approach to implementing 5S involves a series of mandates and a small group to lead the process.
 Leaders may forget to involve all employees and maintain open communication across the workplace.
 The lack of open communication creates misunderstandings about the purpose of 5S among employees, and they feel that they are being told to do something that has little or no value.

 A common 5S error is thinking that 5S is just a cleaning exercise, which misses the point altogether.
 The point of the third step (Shine) is to discover where things are going wrong by keeping an area clean.
 This step involves critical thinking and requires workers to uncover and recognize the signs of problems (leaks, material buildup, etc.), tracing those problems to their source.

 Poor communication and a lack of training set 5S on the road to failure.
 Employees who think of 5S as a cleaning exercise don’t find potentially critical errors, which can cause costly production shutdowns.
 Employees who disengage don’t practice 5S.

 When approached as a problem-solving philosophy, to improve all aspects of the workplace, 5S shows its strength.
 This lean tool must be properly implemented with open, clear communication at all times.
 If something does not solve a problem, it is more than likely an ineffective application of 5S.
 Instead, focus on known problems and apply 5S as a targeted solution to those problems.

 How can Graphic Products Help with 5S?

 Need to know more about 5S?
 Graphic Products’ 5S System: Best Practice Guide provides in-depth information to help make your 5S journey successful.

 DuraLabel industrial label and sign printers by Graphic Products can assist in developing clear, impactful visual communication.
-With six printers and more than 50 specialty label supplies, you’ll find the right tools to effectively implement 5S in the workplace.
+With versatile printers and more than 50 specialty label supplies, you’ll find the right tools to effectively implement 5S in the workplace.